palexand/hnrs190/index.md

 1. Don't whine
 1. Don't cheat
-1. Don't tell me what you don't need to know
+1. Don't be mean

 #### COVID Accommodations

-In the classroom we will follow requirements from The University and State.
-Currently masks are not required to attend class or office hours.
-However, if you prefer that I wear a mask during an office hours visit, please let me know and I will.
-I am also willing to do office hours by zoom.
-The class will _not_ be available via zoom.
+In the classroom we will follow requirements from The University, County and State.
+Currently, masks are required to attend class.
+Not wearing masks in class is considered academic misconduct.
+I will not wear a mask while lecturing, but will do so at other times.
+I am willing to do office hours visits remotely via zoom if you are concerned about meeting in person.
+However, the class will _not_ be available via zoom.
+Bottom line is if I am in your presence without a mask and you want me to be masked, please say so.
+I will do the same with you.

 #### Class Participation

-I do not take attendance in class; however participation in class is important to its success.
-How much homework and how rigorously it is graded will definitely depend on class participation.
-Please ask questions and participate in class discussions.
-When assigning final grades, borderline cases will be decided based on class participation.
+I do not take attendance in class.
+However, participation in class is important to your success and its success.
+My classes are highly interactive, please ask questions and participate in class discussions.
+Always remember to be kind and respectful of others.

 #### Grading Errors